Nanna Lüders Jensen

-Nanna Lüders Jensen (born 23 July 1963) is a Danish songwriter and singer known by the stage name Nanna.
+Nanna Lüders Jensen (born 23 July 1963) is a Danish singer and songwriter, also known as just Nanna.
 She has released several albums as a solo artist since her debut in 1982.
+In 1984, she was made famous by her hit single "Buster", the theme song for Bille August's children's television series and movie Busters verden.

 In addition to her work as a solo artist, Nanna has featured on a large number of other artist's works.
 During the 1980s and early 90s she worked with several groups, such as Poul Krebs & The Bookhouse Boys, Hobo-Ekspressen, and Sweet Intentions.
 As of 2020, she reportedly has over 100 credits for release by other artists.
 She has also appeared on several talk shows and in various documentaries.

 Career

-In 1982, Nanna made her debut with her song "Om lidt så lægger jeg dig ned;" she was 18 years old at the time.
-The single was followed by three albums produced by Kim Sagild: Nanna (1982), Små Blå breve (1984), and Shi-bu-mi (1985).
-In 1984, she was made famous by her hit single "Buster", the theme song for Bille August's children's television series and movie Busters verden.